lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 === "Python Library"

-    The Python library offers higher-level classes to work with models.
-The most common ones are:
+    The Python library offers higher-level classes to work with model.

-    * `MistralRunner`: Run Mistral models with their default prompt template.
-    * `LlamaV2Runner`: Run Llama 2 models with their default prompt template.

-    Run Lamini.
+    Run Lamini with Llama 3.
     ```python hl_lines="3"
-    from lamini import MistralRunner
+    from lamini import Lamini

-    llm = MistralRunner()
+    llm = Lamini(model_name='meta-llama/Meta-Llama-3-8B-Instruct')
-    llm("How are you?")
+    llm.generate("How are you?")
     ```
     <details>
     <summary>Expected Output</summary>